 Did you know that a tyre dump on fire can burn for months and even years, spewing toxic pollution into the air?
 Tyres are also the perfect habitat for disease carrying mosquitos, and have been implicated in the spread of dengue and ross river fever.
 Tyres are recognised internationally as one of the most hazardous wastes.

 Until recently the used tyres from our cars and trucks were dumped either in Australia or in developing countries in Asia where they were often burnt in primitive incinerators.
 We estimate over 48 million tyres have been dumped in Australian bushland or in abandoned warehouses (which often catch fire in suspicious circumstances), contributing to a poor recycling rate of 16%.
 Baled used tyres were also being exported to Asia, causing significant pollution and disease problems.

 The reasons why Australia has had such a low recycling rate include lax laws, disinterested retailers, undercutting of legit recyclers by rogue operators, and the absence of any product stewardship scheme (despite being promised one in 1990!).

-So Boomerang undertook an intensive campaign during 2013-15 by undertaking investigations, applying market pressure and lobbying ministers and regulators.
+So Boomerang undertook an intensive campaign during 2013-15 by active investigations, applying market pressure and lobbying ministers and regulators.
 We uncovered numerous examples of illegal activity, in particular breaching of fire safety rules and planning consents.
 Rogue tyre collectors and so-called recyclers often simply ignore safe procedures and rarely have insurance or even fire hydrants.
 This allows them to undercut the charges of genuine and safe recyclers.
 Over a five year period the rogues and their cheap disposal options (dumping or export) actually drove several legit Australian recyclers out of business.

-To end this we have worked with the Australian Tyre Recyclers Association to clean up their members and adopt independent, monthly auditing.
+To end this we have worked with the Australian Tyre Recyclers Association (ATRA) to clean up their members and adopt independent, monthly auditing.